hantsy/spring-webmvc-jwt-sample/README.md

 This is a sample project demos how to use JWT token based authentication to protect the RESTful APIs in a Spring WebMVC application.

-> The original codes are written in Spring Boot 2.0, it is already updated to the latest Spring Boot 2.4.

-> If you are looking for a variant of the new Spring WebFlux stack, check [spring-reactive-jwt-sample](https://github.com/hantsy/spring-reactive-jwt-sample/) for more details.
+> If you are interested in the new variant built with the Spring WebFlux stack, check [spring-reactive-jwt-sample](https://github.com/hantsy/spring-reactive-jwt-sample/) for more details.

 ## Guide

-Check the [detailed  step-by-step GUIDE](./GUIDE.md) to get the explanation of the code examples.
+Check the [step-by-step GUIDE](./GUIDE.md) to get the detailed explanation of the example codes.

+> The original codes were written in Spring Boot 2.0, there are some difference from the latest Spring Boot 2.4.

 ## Prerequisites